TheEnbyWitch/LunarViewer/README.md

  - Models with animated textures (groupskins) are not supported yet
  - Models with groupframes are not supported yet
  - You can't change the skin that's being previewed
+ - No config of any kind is saved (apart from imgui)

 ## Used open source projects and libraries